 After working with kids for 38 years, I have learned that children do all kinds of things that doctors, teachers and therapists say they can never do.
 I focus on creating learning opportunities at the child’s level with the greatest expectations for improvements.
 With children with seizures, I try to create predictable and repeatable experiences so they have access to learning when they have moments when they are seizure free and alert.

 If you expect improvements from a child, you might get it.
 If you don’t expect improvements, you are guaranteed to never get it.

-There are lots of great ideas on the Perkins School for the Blind website under resources and in Paths to Literacy website.
-Little Bear Sees is also a great resource.
+There are lots of great ideas on the Perkins School for the Blind CVI NOW website.